twosigma/nsncd/README.md

 build it - we use a few Rust crates that aren't packaged for stable Debian releases.

+## Configuration

+`nsncd` looks in its environment for configuration.

+There are two integer variables we pay attention to: `NSNCD_WORKER_COUNT` and `NSNCD_HANDOFF_TIMEOUT`.
+Both must be positive (non-zero), and the timeout is in seconds.

+We also pay attention to variables `NSNCD_IGNORE_<DATABASE>` where `<DATABASE>` is one of the database names from `nsswitch.conf(5)`, capitalized:

+- NSNCD_IGNORE_GROUP
+- NSNCD_IGNORE_HOSTS
+- NSNCD_IGNORE_INITGROUPS
+- NSNCD_IGNORE_NETGROUP
+- NSNCD_IGNORE_PASSWD
+- NSNCD_IGNORE_SERVICES

+These variables must be either `true` or `false`.
+The default is `false` (don't ignore any requests).
+If one of these variables is set to true, `nsncd` will not respond to the requests related to that database.

+Some request types may be ignored by the implementation (e.g. the ones that request a file descriptor pointing into internal cache structures).

 ## Bug Reports and Contributions

 Please create GitHub issues and/or pull requests.